 My work is not particularly risky or experimental but it is hard to characterize.
 I don't know how to judge it.
 I guess my process is somewhat experimental because I haven't settled into one particular style over a period of years.

-Hall has continued to exhibit in solo and group shows in Newfoundland, throughout Canada and internationally.
-Her work is found in private and public collections including the Permanent Collection of the Art Gallery of Newfoundland and Labrador, The Canada Council Art Bank, the Department of Foreign Affairs, and the governments of Canada and Newfoundland and Labrador.
+She continues to exhibit in solo and group shows in Newfoundland and Labrador, throughout Canada, and internationally.
+Her work is found in many private and public collections including The Rooms Provincial Art Gallery's Permanent Collection, the Canada Council Art Bank, the Department of Foreign Affairs, NICHIRO Corp.
+(Tokyo), and the government of Newfoundland and Labrador.

 For more information on the artist and her work, visit her website.